lehaifeng/CLRS/README.md

 In this dataset, we consider three Continual/Lifelong learning scenarios:

-In this dataset, we consider three Continual/Lifelong learning scenarios:

 * New Instances (NI): new training patterns of the same classes becomes available in subsequent batches with new poses and environment conditions.
 A good model is expected to incrementally consolidate its knowledge about the known classes without compromising what it learned before.